Museum

-Created in 1833 and installed in the former Concordat episcopal palace of Cahors, the museum presents the work of the neo-impressionist painter Henri Martin (1860 - 1943), and preserves important collections relating to archaeology, ethnography, history and Fine Arts.
-Each year, important exhibitions are organized there: thematic or monographic of guest artists, recognized or to be discovered.
+Created in 1833 and installed in the former Concordat episcopal palace of Cahors, the museum presents the work of the neo-impressionist painter Henri Martin, and houses collections relating to archaeology, ethnography, history and fine arts.
+Each year, exhibitions are organized there: thematic or monographic by invited artists, recognized or to be discovered.

 Portable seats are available at reception for people who tire of standing.